-- Ohio's First Energy grant program for Energy Star affiliates, - Building America level affiliates in Lakeland (FL), Houston, and Loudon County (TN), the latter being an ORNL partnership to build zero energy Habitat houses with FSEC monitoring assistance.
+- Ohio's First Energy grant program for Energy Star affiliates, - Building America level affiliates in Lakeland (FL), Houston, and Loudon County (TN), the latter being an ORNL partnership to build houses with FSEC monitoring assistance.

-A cumulative list of affiliates receiving direct design assistance from BAIHP is shown in Table 14.
+A cumulative list of affiliates receiving direct design assistance from BAIHP is shown in Table 15.
 Work conducted with individual Habitat affiliates, independent of national initiatives, is presented here, organized by state.